DephyInc/sw-coding-assignment/.github/pull_request_template.md

     walk_data_aligned.csv, and the second called walk_data_helpfulstats.csv

 # Test Plan

-Instruction on how to run your code or a pointer to the relevant documentation.

 * I have provided a compiled file to run from command line, however my instructions include directions on how to compile the file incase you would like to do that first.
 If you would like to just run the file